VirtoCommerce/vc-docs/user_docs/docs/pricing/creating-new-price-list.md

 1. Confirm the deletion.

-The price list is deleted.
+The price list has been deleted.

-## Add prices to price list
+## Add products to price list

 To add prices: